Placide11/plasera-hr/README.md

 Pages fetch data directly from the database in Server Components (via `src/lib/data.ts`); mutations (create/update/delete) go through the API routes under `src/app/api/*` and are called from client components, which keeps validation and business rules in one place per resource.
+The dashboard, department, and employee-profile pages are explicitly marked `export const dynamic = "force-dynamic"` so they always query fresh data rather than being statically cached at build time — the employee list and leave pages get this for free since they read from `searchParams`.

 ## Setup instructions